yarindeoh/safe-home-haytiSham/README.md

 ## Safe@Home: Hayti Sham

 ## Quick Use
+---> Pay attention, we have 2 folders of servers, current running server is python server under 'server' (which is going to be removed in the future) and a Node server under 'server_api' that is under development and will replace python server soon.

 In order to run the app locally you need to have a running local Frontend in one terminal and a running local Backend in another terminal.
 ### Start Local Frontend